-> - This is nitpicking, but the RX100 is a bit more prone to fingerprints on the lens if I let somebody borrow it, and it might be just me, but I swear it doesn't handle bright light bulbs at night very well, unless the lens is VERY clean.
+- This is nitpicking, but the RX100 collects fingerprints on the lens if I let somebody borrow it.
+I swear it doesn't handle bright light bulbs at night very well either, unless the lens is VERY clean.
 (It gets that annoying "fog" halo that iphones with smudged lenses get).
 The Ricoh has a deep set lens, which makes it harder to collect fingerprints (but also to clean).

-> - The Ricoh also has "Pinpoint AF", which I absolutely love, and would be quite useful on a camera like the RX100 – with its super fast 1.8 lens and shallow depth of field.
+- The Ricoh also has "Pinpoint AF", which I absolutely love, and would be quite useful on a camera like the RX100 – with its super fast 1.8 lens and shallow depth of field.

 - The RX100 has underwater housings available, and again, its fast lens is great for snorkelers + divers wanting to shoot in deep, low light conditions.